 How do you flavor Italian Meringue Buttercream?

-- Lemon: You can use lemon extract (I only use Nielson Massey), lemon paste (again only Nielson Massey), lemon zest mixed with the sugar for the meringue, or lemon curd.
+- Lemon: You can use lemon extract (I only use Nielson Massey lemon extract), lemon paste (again only Nielson Massey lemon paste), lemon zest mixed with the sugar for the meringue, or lemon curd.

 - Strawberry: Strawberry puree will break the buttercream.
 Use strawberry jam such as my strawberry jam without pectin, or dehydrated strawberry powder.